AlessioCoser/alessiocoser.github.io/_drafts/why-i-avoid-orms.md

 The ORMs force you to map tables into objects, to use their custom language to interact with the database, and to define an object-oriented representation of the database tables. **Is this necessary?
 Is this useful?
 Is this really worth it?**

-We already have a great language for interacting with relational databases.
-It is called SQL.

-It's better to have **domain-aligned abstractions** and put the SQL queries in a Repository along with an _"intelligent"_ mapping to translate database entities to a domain object.
+I think it's better to have **domain-aligned abstractions** and put the databse logic in a Repository along with an _"intelligent"_ mapping to translate database entities to a domain object.
 This is due to the way we structure our domain objects that should not reflect the way we want to store the data, but the way we want the system behave.

 <center>I prefer to keep the mapping logic very specific, clear, and as straightforward as possible.</center>